AmazingAmpharos/OoT-Randomizer/README.md

 Of note, obtaining the Poacher's Saw will no longer prevent the player from obtaining the reward in the Deku Theater for showing the Mask of Truth, and becoming an adult will not automatically equip the child with the Kokiri Sword.
-Sheik will no longer prevent the player from returning to childhood before obtaining the Forest Medallion.
-Princess Ruto will never disappear from Jabu Jabu's Belly, and the condition for the Castle Courtyard being sealed off is now completing the events within as opposed to Zelda fleeing the castle.
+Sheik will no longer prevent the player from returning to childhood until obtaining the Forest Medallion, Princess Ruto will always return to Jabu Jabu's Belly, and the condition for the Castle Courtyard being sealed off is now based on completing the events within as opposed to Zelda fleeing the castle.

 One small detail that is important to know is that the locked door in the Fire Temple leading to the section with the Boss Key Chest is removed.
 This was